The 7th IEEE Workshop on

 • Philippe Pasquier, Simon Fraser University, Canada

-• Qi Mao, China University of Communication, China
+• Qi Mao, Communication University of China, China

 • Qin Jin, Renmin University, China